-Required Readings
+Required Text & Readings

-For this course you will need a required package of readings and one textbook:
+For this course you will need a required set of readings and one textbook:

 - 1. The readings for the course will be available on the web or will be available electronically through the library.
-There will be no need to purchase them.
-The reading list will be posted on Blackboard before the first class. - 2.
+There will be no need to purchase them. - 2.
 There is one textbook:

 Dupré, J. (2001).
 Human nature and the limits of science.
-Oxford.
+Oxford. (bookstore)